draakon/Very_Simple_DynamicNS/README.md

 * bind9utils 1:9.7.3.dfsg-1~squeeze9

 ### 3. Installation
 Apache, PHP and Bind9 should be already configured.
+You may have to make some changes in the following commands or general instructions depending on your environment (for example replace www-data with the group that is used by your web server).
+This is more an example than real step-by-step instruction for every system.

 * Add new zone file for your dynamic domains (example in /bind directory)
 * Generate cryptographic key, example: